Pablit0x/Pablit0x/README.md

 - 📫 How to reach me **pszymanski.code@gmail.com**

-- ⚡ Fun fact **If my hands aren't on a keyboard, they're either gripping ski poles or gym equipment.**
+- ⚡ **If my hands aren't on a keyboard, they're either gripping ski poles or gym equipment.**

 **Connect with Me on LinkedIn**